Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

    >> ThiS IS A LONG STRING

 Uppercase
 =========
-The ``to_uppercase`` function will convert an entire string to uppercase characters.
+The `to_uppercase` function converts all alphabetic characters in a string to their uppercase equivalents.
+Other characters in the string are not affected.

 .. code-block:: c